Exercising is key to performing at 100%

 Mindfulness and exercise

-Meditation and “mindfulness” itself can be found in anything that you enjoy doing; you will be able to use it to cultivate a break from the modern world.
+Meditation includes mindfulness and exercise makes that happen as it gives you something to focus on.
+It must be remembered though mindfulness and meditation can be found in anything that you enjoy doing; you will be able to use it to cultivate a break from the modern world.

 For me personally I find exercise recharges my batteries, I have been practicing martial arts and Taichi-chuan in particular for the last 20 years, I have sought out one of the best teachers in the world and from time to time I go and visit him.